jkhsong/bloodpart/README.md

 Let's take a look at a few examples below.

-Convolving with Kernel vs. K-Means Clustering (and -fold thresholding):
+Convolving with Kernel vs. K-Means Clustering (and k-1 thresholding):

 ![example](/SMBImageProcessing/GTvsKM.png?raw=true "GTvsKM")